Identify a Population-Based Tracking System

 - Many clinics begin their collaborative care programs using a spreadsheet as a registry.
 The AIMS Center offers a Patient Tracking Spreadsheet Template for providers to use.

 - The AIMS Caseload Tracker is a cloud-based, HIPAA-compliant registry that was introduced in 2017.
-This simple depression registry is useful for integrated care sites when the psychiatric consultant has direct access to the EHR.
+This simple tool is useful for integrated care sites when the psychiatric consultant has direct access to the EHR.

 - The AIMS Center offers an online, HIPAA compliant Care Management Tracking System (CMTS) that is particularly useful for healthcare organizations using multiple EHRs and diverse primary care practices.